AI Assist Slice

 3. sends that bundle to DeerFlow

-4. prints a concise AI release briefing for the selected audience
+4. prints a concise AI release briefing for the selected audience together with deterministic executive and operator summaries from the bundle

 gig assist resolve: